UPHL-BioNGS/Cecret/paper/paper.md

 ## Summary

 CECRET is an open-source bioinformatics workflow for reference-based consensus genome generation from amplicon sequencing data.
 The pipeline was developed at the Utah Public Health Laboratory (UPHL) to address a specific operational need of producing high-quality consensus sequences from Illumina data generated using ARTIC-style amplicon protocols.
+CECRET is released under the MIT license The source code and archived release are available at https://github.com/UPHL-BioNGS/Cecret and Zenodo (DOI: 10.5281/zenodo.16414959) [@cecret].

 While widely adopted bioinformatics workflows exist, many were initially optimized for Oxford Nanopore Technologies (ONT) data [@Quick:2017].
 In contrast, CECRET is purpose-built for amplicon-based Illumina sequencing, where accurate primer trimming, depth-aware filtering, and standardized downstream lineage assignment are critical for reliable consensus generation.